 It is important to remember that onset timing is not the same as duration.
 A sound does not necessarily continue until the onset of the next sound from the same source, so the length of time between the onsets of two successive sounds should not be equated with the duration of the first sound.
 Nor does the insertion of “rests” between the two sounds necessarily solve the problem, since it still requires one to specify the duration of the first sound—which, in the case of impulsive sounds, can be a moot point, as we’ve seen (see Unspecified duration).

-Most often, onset timing is organized in relation to a steady beat or pulse that runs through the music.
-But not all music has a regular pulse, so global notation provides ways of specifying onset timing both with and without a pulse.
+Separating onset timing from duration allows Global Notation to represent rhythm in the way we usually hear it: not as an adding-up of durations, but as a series of sound-events (chiefly onsets) in relation to a steady beat or pulse.
+However, not all music has a regular pulse, so Global Notation provides ways of specifying onset timing both with and without a pulse.

 For simplicity, the specification of onset timing is introduced here using examples with unspecified pitch only.
 The same principles will be applied in contexts of specified pitch after the specification of pitch has been introduced.